tebe6502/mad-pascal-en-mkdocs/docs/introduction.md

 **Mad-Pascal** (MP) is a 32-bit **Turbo Pascal** compiler for **Atari 8-Bit** and other **MOS 6502 CPU**-based computers.
 By design, it is compatible with the **Free Pascal Compiler** (FPC) (the `-MDelphi` switch should be active).
 This means the possibility of obtaining executable code for **Atari 8-bit**, **Windows**, and every other platform for which **FPC** exists. **Mad-Pascal** is not a port of **FPC**.
 It has been written based on **SUB-Pascal** (2009) and **XD-Pascal** (2010), the author of which is [Vasiliy Tereshkov](mailto:vtereshkov@mail.ru).

-**MP** uses 64KB of primary memory.
+**Mad-Pascal** uses 64KB of primary memory.
 The class `TMemoryStream` provides access to extended memory.
 A program that works on **Atari 8-Bit** might have problems on **Windows** and other platforms if, for example, the pointers have not been initialized with the address of a variable.
 Writing via an uninitialized pointer results in an attempt to write to the address `0x0` and causes a memory protection fault.

-The strengths of **MP** include the fast and convenient possibility of including inline assembly.
+The strengths of **Mad-Pascal** include the fast and convenient possibility of including inline assembly.
 A program using inline **ASM** only works on platforms with **MOS 6502 CPU**.

 Variable allocation is static.
 There is no dynamic memory management.
 Parameters are passed to functions by value, variable, or constant.